sathish249/llvm_passes/README.md

 To build the new custom pass
 cd ~/build/lib/Transforms/sat1           ----> PATH2

+cp hello.export from ~/llvm/llvm/lib/Transforms/Hello/ to here and rename to sat1.exports

 $make   (source file should always be in PATH1....make will pick from there only) this will put the LLVMsat1.so  file in lib directory.